Clone Wars Adventures: Economy and social

 Clone Wars Adventures used two forms of currency: Standard "Republic Credits" and "Station Cash".
 Republic Credits allowed players to purchase items or companions throughout the game.
 These were obtained through various activities ingame, whereas "Station Cash" was a premium currency that could be obtained through microtransactions, allowing players to purchase access to otherwise exclusive in-game items and challenges.
-It was free to download and play, but free players will have restricted access to mini-games, equipment, furniture, and game areas.
-For a monthly subscription fee, members have full access to game content, excluding any premium items that must be purchased separately with station cash such as original costumes or exclusive actions and housing items.
-Members are given access to VIP areas, more Mini-Games, the ability to wield dual-lightsabers, member-only items, the exclusive Jedi battle class, and a special deluxe house.
-Members are also allowed access to more mini-games, furniture, and extra game content.
+It was free to download and play, but free players had restricted access to mini-games, equipment, furniture, and game areas.
+For a monthly subscription fee, members had full access to game content, excluding any premium items that must be purchased separately with station cash, such as original costumes or exclusive actions and housing items.
+Members were given access to VIP areas, more Mini-Games, the ability to wield dual-lightsabers, member-only items, the exclusive Jedi battle class, and a special deluxe house.
+Members were also allowed access to more mini-games, furniture, and extra game content.

-All events current to date will be displayed in the Event Calendar.
-The Event Calendar can be accessed via the "Play Games" button.
-Official SOE employees can be observed many times hosting events in Clone Wars Adventures in which all players are welcome to attend.
-Such events are referred to as "Emissary Events" in reference to its host, Emissary Event, the lead emissary represented as a player but with a pink colored player name.
-Events include Speeder Bike Racing, Lightsaber Dueling, House Inspections, Trivia Events, and many more.
-Players have the chance to even obtain prizes from participating in these events including DO-T, a blue protocol droid.
-Players are always welcome to attend Emissary Events, as present in the Event Calendar.
-Apart from Emissary Events, Daily Tournaments challenge players to a specific mission is mini-games, Attack Cruiser, Republic Defender, and Starfighter.
-Upon reaching a high score, players are measured in the top 100 list according to the time they played and the score they received.
-All players within the top 100 leaderboards will receive a special bundle of prizes and Credits.
+All events current to date was displayed in the Event Calendar.
+The Event Calendar could be accessed via the "Play Games" button.
+Official SOE employees could be observed many times hosting events in Clone Wars Adventures, which all players were welcome to attend.
+Such events were referred to as "Emissary Events" in reference to its host, Emissary Event, the lead emissary represented as a player but with a pink-colored player name.
+Events included Speeder Bike Racing, Lightsaber Dueling, House Inspections, Trivia Events, and many more.
+Players had the chance to even obtain prizes from participating in these events, including DO-T, a blue protocol droid.
+Players were always welcome to attend Emissary Events, as displayed in the Event Calendar.
+Apart from Emissary Events, Daily Tournaments challenged players to a specific mission in mini-games, including Attack Cruiser, Republic Defender, and Starfighter.
+Upon reaching a high score, players were measured in the top 100 list according to the time they played and the score they received.
+All players within the top 100 leaderboards received a special bundle of prizes and Credits.